New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Designing for a billion users when the interviewer said ten thousand — over-engineering reads as inexperience.

-Core building blocks they expect you to know
+Which building blocks do they expect you to know?

 Most rounds test whether you can reach for the right component and explain why.
 Know the purpose and the cost of each, not just the name.